 And then, I made some guidelines.

-If you give in, like I did, and have sacrificed your own television-watching for the sake of your sanity, handing the remote to your toddler, heed my advice:
+If you give in, like I did, and have sacrificed your own television-watching for the sake of your sanity, heed my advice:

-2) Sit with your child when watching the show.
+2) Sit with your child when watching the show as much as possible.
 Point to the colors, the characters.
 Ask your baby questions, even if they cannot talk!
 They learn by listening to you and when you identify colors, context, places, and ask questions, they are interacting with what they are seeing rather than simply being lulled by it.
-Refrain from graphic scene-by-scene descriptions of what you wish you were watching, especially Saw I-VI; by doing so, you are merely trying to fill a void in your life and your son or daughter is not ready to take on that responsibility.
-Have a little dignity and show your child how Caillou just made a snowman and isn't it awesome?
 And here's a bonus: because we were raised on TV, we'll get suckered into anything.
 It will be a day for reflection when you're a little bummed your child wants to stop watching.
 Why?
 Because you really want to know how Caillou's mug for his mom came out.

-the television off.
-Enjoy some quiet; recognize that your child has made an independent move to play independently and now would be the perfect time to read Rotten Tomatoes.com.
+3) If the television is on and they aren't watching it, turn it off.
+Enjoy some quiet; recognize that your child has made an independent move to play independently and now would be the perfect time to read rottentomatoes.com.

 Yes, yes.
 A moor would be lovely.
 An estate with a garden and thirty butlers would be simply splendid.
 But I don't have that.
-I have Harrisburg, PA.
-And when I take my son to the local diner, you can bet your scrapple that I'm going to pull out my smartphone after every attempt has been made for peace, and I will proudly hand it to him with 101 Dalmatians playing with zero commercial breaks.
+When I take my son to the local diner, you can bet your scrapple that I'm going to pull out my smartphone after every attempt has been made for peace, and I will proudly hand it to him with 101 Dalmatians playing with zero commercial breaks.
 I will point to the dogs.
 I will ask him if he thinks it's funny.
-I will ask him if he can say "Cruella" and the patrons who judge me, sneer at me, or somehow think I'm a bad mother, are welcome to applaud me for my ingenuity—because it took a lot of Google searches to figure out how to get that damn movie on my phone.
+I will ask him if he can say "Cruella" and the patrons who judge me, sneer at me, or somehow think I'm a bad mother, are welcome to applaud me for my ingenuity—because it took a lot of Google searches to figure out how to get that damn movie on my phone back in 2008.